MKAbuMattar/build-deno/README.md

 - `rootDir`: The directory of the Node source code.
 Required.
 - `outDir`: The directory where the Deno source code will be generated.
 Required.
 - `changePackage`: An array of objects that specify the package names to change the import path for.
 Optional.
+- `skipDirectory`: An array of directory names to skip during the build.
+Optional.
 - `skipFile`: An array of file paths to skip during the build.
+Optional.
+- `skipExtension`: An array of file extensions to skip during the build.
 Optional.
 - `copyFiles`: An array of file paths to copy from the Node source code to the Deno source code.
 Optional.

 #### Types